xslittlegrass/CarND-Advanced-Lane-Lines/README.md

 ### Discussion

 The most critical part in this project is to generate a binary image that detects the lane lines.
 This is non-trivial for complicated lighting situations.
-In the current implementation, detecting lane lines are achieves only using the color thresholds.
-Using only the color thresholds, the resulted image are much more clean and easier to process than the gradient filtered one.
-The color thresholds are based on the assumption that the lane line is either yellow or white and works very well for the video provided.
+In the current implementation, detecting lane lines are achieved by using only the color thresholds.
+By using only the color thresholds, the resulted image are much more clean and easier to process than the gradient filtered one.
+The color thresholds are based on the assumption that the lane line is either yellow or white, and it appears to work very well for the video provided.
 However, color thresholds alone are not enough for the situation where the lane lines colors are changed dramatically under complicated lighting situations.
-For future improvements, combining color and gradient filters may leading better performance.
+For future improvements, combining color and gradient filters may lead better results.